ajgon/opsworks_ruby/docs/attributes.md

       `Gemfile` has changed or a `restart` otherwise.
 The behavior of each of these approaches varies between appservers.
       See their documentation for more details.

+- `app['appserver']['port']`
+  - **Default:** None
+  - Bind the appserver to a port on 0.0.0.0.
+This is useful for serving the application directly from the appserver without a web server middleware or separating the web server into its own container or server.

 #### unicorn

 - [`app['appserver']['backlog']`](https://unicorn.bogomips.org/Unicorn/Configurator.html#method-i-listen)